tghosgor/chorrent/README.md

 Looking forward for pull requests, especially about artwork and ui design.

-### :star: Watch or Star to be notified of the news and development status.
+### :star: Watch to be notified of the news and development status.
+Give a star for moral support. :)